Travel.State.Gov > International Travel > Country Information > Ukraine International Travel Information

 See the Department of State’s Fact Sheet on Ukraine for information on U.S. - Ukraine relations.

-Crimea: The Crimean Peninsula remains part of Ukraine despite Russia’s purported annexation and occupation.
-Follow the guidance in our Travel Warning for Ukraine and defer all travel to Crimea.
-If you choose to travel to Crimea, you should be aware:
+Crimea: There is an extensive Russian Federation military presence in the Crimean Peninsula.
+Follow the guidance in our Travel Advisory for Ukraine and defer all travel to Crimea.
+If you choose to travel there, you should be aware:

 HIV/AIDS Restrictions: The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Ukraine.
 However, anyone with tuberculosis cannot get permanent residency in Ukraine.
 There are no waivers or exceptions to this rule.